NOAA-GSL/ExascaleWorkflowSandbox/apps/mpas/README.md

 # 2. Instructions for building the model

-# 3. Instructions for running the MPAS AppEdit `ush/user_config.yaml` to set the platform and experiment directory for running theyour runs.
+# 3. Instructions for running the MPAS App

 ```
 cd bin